bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 6.2 Strings and Encodings pp 87
+Ch 6.2 Working with Strings pp 88